kjs452/cpsc/README.md

 # MAP
 ![img](https://github.com/kjs452/cpsc/blob/main/cpsc_map_all.jpg "CPSC map")

+# PUZZLES
+1. Go to continious tutorial room to get "help".
+Learn the goal of game.
+2. Ask professor.
+Learn that he needs to be paid.
+Get coin and ask him again.
+He tells you about Dave (the super user) who does not allow food or drink in the terminal rooms.
+3. The next puzzle is dropping a beverage in the VAXA termainal room.
+Which causes DAVE to leave his office and show up where the drink was dropped.
+4. Now you can get the machine room key from Dave's office.
+5. In the machine room is the root password, you must now find a terminal.
+6. Last puzzle, you find a terminal and login as root and reboot the vax.

 # Walkthrough
 I got this code working again by porting it to BSD 2.11 running under SIMH.
 Whew...